-Shaman, Pagan, Druid, Wise-Woman, Cunning-Man
+Animist, Shaman, Wise-Woman, Cunning-Man

 The way of life remained pretty much the same; essentially rural with most people living in small villages and farmsteads with communities run by an individuals or small groups.
 With a diversification of technologies comes the need for people to specialise.
 One Shaman no longer fits all requirements.

 So different specialities arose.
 There were people with knowledge of the plants, herbs, healing and midwifery that today we refer to ‘wise-women or cunning men’.
-Crafts people with abilities to make baskets or weave or carve wood and alchemists; those who could take a natural substance and turn it into another such as blacksmiths created a range of specialists who each held part of the knowledge of the tribe.
+Crafts people with abilities to make baskets or weave or carve wood and alchemists; those who could take a natural substance and turn it into another such as blacksmiths.
+This created a range of specialists who each held part of the knowledge of the tribe.
 By this time there was also a caste of religious leaders called Druids.

 The Old Ways

-It has only been around 1500 years (give or take a few) since Christianity established itself enough to have a total grip on most of the British Isles, although that grip was always more tenuous in the rural areas.
-It is the more rural areas where the customs and practices of The Old Ways remained strongest and where there is still a strong body of them today – they are still hiding; in the customs & practices, the folk stories & song of this land.
+It has only been around 1500 years (give or take a few) since Christianity established itself enough to have a total grip on most of the British Isles.
+Although that grip was always more tenuous in the rural areas.
+It is the more rural areas where the customs and practices of The Old Ways remained strongest and where there is still a strong body of them today.
+They are still hiding; in the customs & practices, the folk stories & song of this land.

-Over the aeons of time Elen has worn many masks, each one appropriate for the age; She still lives on in Wales in the form of three trackways that bear her name ‘Sarn Helen’ (Helen being the Christianised form of Elen).
+Over the aeons of time Elen has worn many masks, each one appropriate for the age.
+She still lives on in Wales in the form of three trackways that bear her name ‘Sarn Helen’ (Helen being the Christianised form of Elen).

 So it is with the Old Ways, whilst their substance does not change they also do not remain static – they cloak themselves appropriately for the times in which they are living.
-This also applies to the practice of Shamanism, everything evolves – we are not trying to re-create a carbon copy of our ancestors practices, we cannot, their exact procedures have disappeared in the mists of time.
-This does not mean that we have lost the knowledge, it just means that it has adapted as it has travelled through time and now wears clothing appropriate to the times in which we are living.
+This also applies to the practice of Shamanism, everything evolves.
+We are not trying to re-create a carbon copy of our ancestors practices, we cannot, their exact procedures have disappeared in the mists of time.
+This does not mean that we have lost the knowledge; it just means that it has adapted as it has travelled through time and now wears clothing appropriate to the times in which we are living.

 To become practitioners of The Old Ways we are therefore spared the requirement of going back to living in caves & hunting and gathering as our sole way of providing for ourselves.